GersonEmanuel/gitactivity/README.md

-view the lastest events from a user
+view the lastest events from a user in github